-- 9. Mode of Examinations: - 1.
-Each theory and practical examination in the subject-mentioned in table III & IV shall be of three hours duration. - 2.
-A candidate and who falls in theory of practical examination of a subject shall re-appear only in theory or practical, of the same subject. - 3.
+9. Mode of Examinations:

+- a.
+Each theory and practical examination in the subject-mentioned in table III & IV shall be of three hours duration. - b.
+A candidate and who fails in theory or practical examination of a subject shall re-appear only in theory or practical, of the same subject. - c.
 Practical examination shall also consist of a viva-voce (oral) examination.